DNS-Hackathon/LHB/Slides.md

 - Quis?
 (Who worked on this project)
 - Quid?
 (What we did)
 - Ubi?
-  Stockholm, as you know, so no slide
+Holmiae (i Stockholm)
 - Quibus auxiliis?
   Big thanks to amazing Hackathon organizers
 - Cur?
 (Why we did it)
 - Quo modo?
 (How we did it)
 - Quando? id mar MMXXV atque ad XVII kal apr MMXXCV

-See Asterix, La Serpe d'Or, p.43 (Anglice: The Golden Sickle)
+Vide Asterix, La Serpe d'Or, p.43 (Anglice: The Golden Sickle)

 ---